vusales/rn_create_apk/README.md

 ## Generate apk in 3 steps !

-### Step 1: Go to the root of the project in the terminal and run the below command:
+### Step 1: Go to the root of the project in the terminal and run the below command ( If you have the React Native CLI installed remove npx ):

 npx react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res